PXAccumulator: To Implement a Custom Accumulator Attribute

 Step 2: Implementing the Accumulator Attribute

-In this step, you will create the custom
+In this step, you’ll create the custom

 RSSVEmployeeWorkOrderQtyAccumulator accumulator attribute for

-value in the RSSVEmployeeWorkOrderQty.NbrOfAssignedOrders field.
+the RSSVEmployeeWorkOrderQty.NbrOfAssignedOrders field.

 The attribute will be derived from the PXAccumulator system